esimonetti/SugarActivityStreamPurger/src/README.txt

 ## Command Line
 As the first cleanup might be lenghty, it might be a possibility to complete the initial cleanup via command line, by executing the following command:
 ./bin/sugarcrm activitystream:cleanup
-The command above will delete all records at once, without pagination.
+The command above will delete all records at once, without pagination, therefore it might take some time to run.